 You’re convinced that you could never love anyone again and that you’re done with romance for good.
+You question the existence of love.
 Your painful experience turned you into a bitter and resentful person – something you’ve never been before.

 Nevertheless, sooner or later, you realize that this is not the way to go.
-You understand that finding love after heartbreak is the only thing you miss and need to really move on with your life.
+You understand that finding love after heartbreak (or after one of the three loves in life) is the only thing you miss and need to really move on with your life.

 But now, after all this time, you don’t know how.
 Where do you start?
 How do you get rid of your fears?
 How do you open your heart to someone new?

 It’s normal to ask all of these questions because finding love after heartbreak is scary and tough.
 However, it is even more rewarding.

 You can’t start a new relationship without settling accounts with your past.
 Well, technically, you can, but it wouldn’t be fair or right.

 This is why you first have to heal your broken heart and prepare yourself for new love to come.